Thinking of buying gold? Here are some things you need to know about investing in physical gold before you jump into the market.

 Furthermore, premiums and fees are not one size fits all when buying physical gold.
 Different sellers may offer the same items at different prices, so investors should take the time to find the best deal.

 Determining the best storage option involves weighing risks against costs.
 Paying for secure storage eats into profits from the metal’s gains, so some people choose to store their gold at home or in their office.
 In theory, that is the riskiest option as it involves the highest potential for loss due to theft or disaster.
 But in many instances these risks are not substantial enough to justify the cost of other storage options.

-Just as buying gold often provides investors with a pricing wake-up call, investors who decide to sell their gold are also sometimes surprised at the prices they receive.
+Just as buying gold often provides investors with a pricing wakeup call, investors who decide to sell are also sometimes surprised at the prices they receive.
 That is because the buyback price, or bid, is lower than the asking price.
-The difference between the two is referred to as the spread and it is a loss that the seller initially bears.
+The difference between the two is referred to as the spread, and it is a loss that the seller initially bears.

-For example, if an investor pays $1,733 for a 1-oz Canadian Maple Leaf and decides to sell it back the same day, the buying price may only be $1,693.
+For example, if an investor pays C$1,733 for a 1 ounce Canadian Maple Leaf and decides to sell it back the same day, the buying price may only be C$1,693.

 Furthermore, there are usually other costs involved with selling gold, including shipping, insurance and liquidation fees.
 Some businesses have minimum purchase requirements, and depending upon payment arrangements, it may be necessary for the investor to pay bank wire fees or postage to receive a check.